 Sue’s areas of expertise include knowledge management, information architecture, collaboration and intranet strategy, user adoption, governance, and business value metrics.
 Immediately prior to establishing her own consulting practice, Sue led the Portals, Collaboration, and Content Management practice for Dell Professional Services.

 Sam Marshall, ClearBox Consulting (UK)

-Sam Marshall is the owner of ClearBox Consulting and has specialised in intranets and the digital workplace for over 18 years, working with companies such as AstraZeneca, AkzoNobel, TUI Travel, Sony and Vodafone.
-His current activities focus on intranet and digital workplace strategy, the business side of SharePoint, and the use of enterprise social tools.
+Sam Marshall is the owner of ClearBox Consulting and has specialised in intranets and the digital workplace for over 20 years, working with organisations such as GSK, AkzoNobel, Marie Curie, Sony and Vodafone.
+His current activities focus on intranet and digital workplace strategy, and the business side of Microsoft 365.

 He is a regular keynote speaker at international conferences and has been named a ‘Contributor of the year’ for his CMSWire column for the past six years running.
 In 2015 Sam was given the Intranet Now award for ‘remarkable contribution to the intranet community’.